 Electric Vehicle (EV) Charging Stations are available for the University of Michigan community and visitors for “top-off” charging.
-Starting September 1, 2023, faculty, staff, students, visitors and U-M Fleet vehicles with appropriate parking permits will be able to use ChargePoint EV chargers during enforcement hours.

 How to enroll in ChargePoint Connections step-by-step instructions

-Campus Location
+Campus Locations

 Location # of Spots Permit Required